Ekkehard-Schulze/indoor-climate-logger/README.md

 You can connect different types of sensors to the same bus.
 The kernel supports One-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00, MAX31850, and DS1825.
-The latter two read type K thermocouples, whereas the others are semiconductor sensors.
+The latter two read type K thermocouples, whereas the others are semiconductor thermometers.
 The One-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.
 To use One-Wire sensors with a Raspberry Pi, activate the One-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for One-Wire communication is GPIO4.
 You need a 4.7kΩ resistor between the data line and 3.3 volt.
-If you need crontab based One-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.
+If you prefer crontab triggered One-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.